 This form contains information associated with an observed haul (see below for definition of a haul).
 The Haul Form describes the location of the haul, fishing practices, catch and bycatch, as well as some set and soak information.
+This form is also used to record a summary of the total catch in this haul.
 Complete a new form for each haul.
 If the permit sample was arrested (stopped before any hauls were observed), do not complete this form.

 The Haul Form was developed to record a traditional haul.
-For AMMOP purposes a traditional haul is described as follows: Once any portion of the net enters the water it is considered to be "setting" and is "set" when the permit holder ceases to put any more net into the water.
-The net is considered to be soaking once any portion of the net is in the water (including during the set).
-The haul is considered to be the action during which the net is retrieved onto the vessel, or hauled out of the water, and fish may be picked out.
-After this traditional haul, the permit holder may reset the net, move to a new location to reset the net, take a rest, make a delivery, return to port, or do some other activity.
+For AMMOP purposes a traditional haul is described as follows: Once a net is set and has soaked for some time to catch fish, the haul is considered the action during which the net is retrieved onto the vessel, or hauled out of the water, and fish are picked out.
+After this traditional haul, the permit holder may reset the net, move to a new location to reset the net, take a rest, make a delivery, return to port, or some other activity.